 Drinking a cup of this satisfying green tea in the morning might not be the best start to your day.
 It will certainly be delicious but you might fall asleep by noon.
 But, as An after-dinner green tea, this one simply cannot be beaten, however.

-15. Rose Hips are another fantastic way to add some flavor to your green tea and make it a little bit more drinkable.
+Are another fantastic way to add some flavor to your green tea and make it a little bit more drinkable.
 The history and uses for Rose hips are far too detailed to go into in this short little paragraph but you can learn more about them here.

 The flavor profile for these little red fruits is slightly sweet with a hint of citrus.
 The fruit is dried and added to the tea leaves and steeped alongside the green tea.